-In this issue of Brain, Le Bouc and colleagues8 consider effortbased decision making for reward in bvFTD.
+3 PD4, cerebral autosomal dominant arteriopathy with sub-cortical infarcts and in bvFTD.
 They deployed a suite of tasks in 21 patients who were significantly more apathetic than the 40 healthy controls they also tested.
 In their motor performance task, participants were shown different monetary incentives on each trial and asked to squeeze a handgrip.
 They were told that the amount they could win was a fraction of the reward on offer calculated as a proportion of the force they exerted.
 Real-time feedback of the force applied meant that participants could view the effort they were exerting.

-The raw data showed that, overall, individuals with bvFTD exerted far less force than controls over the range of incentives on offer, with the separation in physical effort between the two groups increasing with greater rewards.
+10 In this issue of Brain, Le Bouc and colleagues8 consider effort-based decision making for reward over the range of incentives on offer, with the separation in physical effort between the two groups increasing with greater rewards.
 In fact, even on the calibration of maximum force prior to the main experiment, bvFTD patients produced significantly less force than controls, despite not having significantly different forearm muscle bulk.
-Computational modelling revealed that individuals with bvFTD had both significantly reduced reward sensitivity as well as increased sensitivity to effort compared to healthy people.
+Computational modelling revealed that individuals with bvFTD had both significantly reduced reward sensitivity and increased sensitivity to effort compared to healthy people.